Oregon Humanities

 Ora et Labora is a welcoming space where people can come explore the expansive world of wine through conversation, tasting, and wine education classes.
 The owners carefully curate their shelves with wines from around the world, highlighting value at all price points, from daily quaffable drinkers to age-worthy bottles.

-Oregon Humanities is in the Community category which is sponsored by Comcast.
+Oregon Humanities is in the Community category .

-They're a medium-sized organization with activities in Clackamas Co., Multnomah Co. and Washington Co.
+They're a medium-sized organization with activities in Clackamas Co., Multnomah Co., Washington Co. and beyond.